 Placing a fraud alert may not necessarily prevent the fraud from resuming.
 Some creditors may not see these alerts if they do not obtain your full consumer report, but rather rely on a credit score or another automated credit application system.

-The law allows Massachusetts consumers to place a security freeze on their credit reports.
+Federal law allows consumers to place and lift a security freeze on their credit reports for free.
 A security freeze prohibits a credit reporting agency from releasing any information from a consumers' credit report without written authorization.
 Note: placing a security freeze on your credit report may delay, interfere with, or prevent the timely approval of any requests you make for new loans, credit, mortgages, employment, housing or other services.

 Filing a police report is a first step.
 But you should also be sure to report the identity theft to other law enforcement/governmental agencies.

 Local Police Department: If there is unexplained activity on your credit report, place an extended fraud alert on your credit report.
 In order to do this, you need to file a report with your local police department, keep a copy for yourself, and provide a copy to one of the three major credit bureaus.

 Secret Service: The Financial Crimes Division is charged with investigating crimes associated with financial institutions.
 Typically, it will track complaints in an effort to discover crime rings, but will not investigate individual complaints.
 You can contact the Massachusetts Regional Office at 10 Causeway Street, Boston, MA 02222-1080, 617-565-5640.

 U.S. Postal Inspector : Postal Inspectors may have jurisdiction over your case if the identity thief has used the mail to commit credit or bank fraud.

 If you can determine where the fraudulent credit cards or checks were sent, contact the local Postmaster for that address and to file a complaint.
 Be sure to request that change of address forms submitted on your behalf not be accepted.